Quicr/new-qmsg/doc/api-net.md

 ## WatchTeam ( Sec -> Net )

-Will cause Security to get appropriate welcome and commit messages for specified team and publication of MLS Key package to that team.
+Will cause Security to get appropriate welcome and commit messages for specified team and publication of MLS Key package to that team as well as any messages to channel 0 from device 0.

 Data:
 * int32: team num
-* string: MLS Key Package
-* int64: fingerprint of Key Package

 ## MLS Welcome ( Net -> Sec )